South Australia Film Corporation

 A partnership between the South Australian Film Corporation (SAFC), Create NSW, Screen Producers Australia (SPA) and Women in Film and Television (WIFT) Australia, the free creche recognises the importance of access to opportunities that come with attending the annual conference, and in supporting a sustainable and diverse screen industry.

-This year, for the first time AIDC will be offering a creche for attendees.
-The crèche is being provided for working parents to make the most of AIDC’s Marketplace.
+This year, for the first time AIDC offered a creche for attendees.
+The crèche was provided for working parents to make the most of AIDC’s Marketplace.